mlohajner/AFST/afst2/README.md

 ### The result:
 Maximum snapshot speed, minimum network traffic -remote end "pulls its weight".
 (a single snapshot listing travels the wire instead of a `find`-over-the-network), and no behavioral surprises once syncing actually starts.
-In effect, this results in distributed execution, with the remote end, naturally, taking care of the remote snapshot in parallel.
+In effect, this is distributed execution, with the remote end, naturally, taking care of the remote snapshot in parallel.

 ### The fallback (this is the part that makes it safe)